christophersmith262/paragraphs_editor/README.md

 ## Synopsis

 This module provides an ajax / javascript framework for editing paragraph fields with WYSIWYG editors.
-It also contains the paragraphs_ckeditor submodule, which supports CKEditor integration for paragraph fields.
+Since this module only provides an API.
+To use Editor integration on a site, you might want to start with the [paragraphs_ckeditor](https://github.com/christophersmith262/paragraphs_ckeditor) project.

 ## Motivation